Course Outline

 After completing this module, you will be able to:

-• Describe the preparations required for deploying and managing Windows 10 in government settings.
+• Describe the preparations required for deploying and managing Windows 10 for government.

 Module 3: Security Features of Windows 10 for Government

-Windows 10 is designed to protect against modern security threats and is organized around the following pillars: secure device/hardware, secure identities, information protection, and threat resistance.
-This module provides an overview of Windows 10's security features, with a detailed examination of Device Guard.
+Windows 10 is designed to protect users from modern security threats, with efforts organized around four pillars: secure device/hardware, secure identities, information protection, and threat resistance.
+This module provides an overview of the security features of Windows 10 for government and delves deeply into Device Guard.

 Lessons